grscwf/twin-mt/nero-paths.md

 - Demonstrate Nero's best spell.
 - Make sure to ask about the wand before Ivex leaves.
 - Finish the hard escape *before* becoming horny.
-  - This is tight timing.
-It might take a few tries to find a path that works.
 - Use the wand.

 </details>